 PIRLS is a cooperative effort involving the participation of representatives from every education system in the study.
 Prior to each administration of PIRLS, the assessment framework is reviewed and updated to reflect changes in the curriculum and instruction of the participating education systems, while maintaining the ability to measure change over time.
 Extensive input is received from experts in reading education, assessment, and curriculum, as well as representatives from national education centers around the world.

 To enable educators, policymakers, and other stakeholders to better understand the results from PIRLS, many assessment items are released for public use after each administration.
 To replace these items, countries submit items for review by subject-matter specialists; additional items are written by a committee, in consultation with item-writing specialists in various countries, to ensure that the content, as explicated in the frameworks, is covered adequately.
-To evaluate these items, they are first reviewed by a committee and then field-tested in most of the participating education systems, with the field test results being used to evaluate item difficulty, how well items discriminate between high- and low-performing students, and evidence of bias toward or against individual countries or in favor of boys or girls.
-In 2016, 95 new items were selected for inclusion in the international assessment and added to 80 existing items.
+To evaluate these items, they are first reviewed by a committee and then field-tested in most of the participating education systems, with the field-test results being used to evaluate item difficulty, how well items discriminate between high- and low-performing students, and evidence of bias toward or against individual countries or in favor of boys or girls.

 |2016||Reading Achievement of U.S. Fourth-Grade Students in an International Context: First Look at the Progress in International Reading Literacy Study|